atom-robotics-lab/atom-robotics-lab.github.io/content/blog/Install ROS on Brainy-Pi.md

 > **Note:** This command will work only if you have sourced `setup.bash `of your catkin workspace either manually or using `.bashrc`.

-#### Congratulations!🎉.
-Now your BrainyPi has ROS installed in it and you can move forward with building amzing robotics applications with it!
+##### Now your BrainyPi has ROS installed in it and you can move forward with building amzing robotics applications with it!

+## Congratulations!🎉